collective/collective.sortmyfolder/README.rst

 But this feature is inside Plone: in this way you will sort a folder automatically, using a field value for comparison (like ``title``, or ``created``).

-The ``folder_position`` script uses the ``orderObjects`` API.
-This last method has some additional nice features that unluckily are not exposed to users.
-But we can fix this.

 What this product does
 ======================

-This product adds to Plone some of the features that follow, patching Plone a little (see also `#11317`__).
+This product adds to Plone some of the features that follow.

 __ http://dev.plone.org/plone/ticket/11317

 Can now sort a folder in reverse order
 --------------------------------------